marmelab/greenframe-cli/README.md

 - The duration of the scenario
 - The size of the page (HTML, CSS, JS, images, fonts, etc.)
-- The amount of JS executed
+- The amount of JS executed on the browser
 - The number of third-party tags (ads, analytics, etc.)
 - The complexity of the page (number of DOM elements, number of layout changes, etc.)

 Server containers have a low impact on the carbon footprint (around 5% in most cases).

-This means that the lowest hanging fruit for optimizing the emissions of a web page is to use [Web Performance Optimization (WPO) techniques](https://developer.mozilla.org/en-US/docs/Web/Performance) to reduce the duration of the scenario.
+This means that the lowest hanging fruit for optimizing the emissions of a web page is to use [Web Performance Optimization (WPO) techniques](https://developer.mozilla.org/en-US/docs/Web/Performance).

 # Commands